LGMC is excited to announce their 2020 Summer Nonprofit Leadership Interns alongside their host nonprofit organizations.

-The LGMC Nonprofit Intern Leadership Program has been established to address the growing need for leadership development and succession planning within the nonprofit sector.
+The LGMC Nonprofit Leadership Intern Program has been established to address the growing need for leadership development and succession planning within the nonprofit sector.
 This LGMC program provides an immersive internship experience that includes hands-on project work and professional development training.

-Five interns will be selected for the Summer 2018 pilot program through a competitive application and interview process.
+Six interns will be selected for the Summer 2020 program through a competitive application and interview process.
 Interns will be matched with participating McHenry County, IL nonprofit organizations based on interests, skills, and the host’s specific needs.
 During the eight-week paid internship, students will gain first-hand knowledge of the McHenry County nonprofit community, its leadership, and organizations.
 Interns will benefit from working closely with senior leaders and will have an opportunity to build their own leadership skills, understand basic board roles and responsibilities, and increase their nonprofit financial acumen.

 Interns will spend three and one-half days each week with their full-time host organization, and one-half day per week with one of several smaller host organizations.
 The assignment of these additional nonprofit experiences will broaden the understanding of the full spectrum of nonprofit work within McHenry County.